PACO-CPU/minimal-mistakes/_docs/024-use-fpga.md

 This guide gives you step by step instructions on how to run your application on an FPGA.

-In order to load and run your applications on an FPGA, a flashing tool named as **riscv-uart-flash** is written in **where can I find it?**.
+In order to load and run your applications on an FPGA, a flashing tool named as **riscv-uart-flash** is written.
 This tool communicates with the FPGA via an UART port, loads the binary and obtains the result back from the FPGA.

-** introduce the process of synthesis using Xilinx ISE also in a line, the way flashing tool was introduced before**

 - If you are using the FPGA for the very first time, start from [here](#Installing-Xilinx-and-starting-ISE)
 - If you already have Xilinx tools, start from [here](#Prerequisites)